 On a typical day in 1943 Counselor Hawkinson dressed himself as "Red-Tailed Hawk."
 Campers boated on the Little Calumet River as he spoke of local Native American tribes, duneland natural history, and the history of the Bailly Homestead.
 At each week's closing ceremony campers gathered at "The Bailly Marriage Tree," an intertwined oak and elm commemorating the marriage of Joseph Bailly's daughter Rose and Francis Howe.
 Campers floated boats down the Little Calumet River, with lighted candles representing the spirit of Good Fellow, and recounted what camp meant to them.
 Staff used Native American lore to unite children from steel executive's families to children of laborers'.
 The campers were expected to forget their differences.

 The camp also expressed social values of the time.
-The camp proved a microcosm of northwest Indiana; a region segregated before, during, and especially after World War I. Job opportunities in steel drew large numbers of African Americans from the south.
+The camp proved a microcosm of Northwest Indiana; a region segregated before, during, and especially after World War I. Job opportunities in steel drew large numbers of African Americans from the south.
 By 1910, more than half of Gary's 17,000 residents were either African American or foreign-born.
-In the 1940s, 6 weeks of the 8-week summer program were reserved for "white" children, leaving 2 weeks for African Americans.
+In the 1940s, six weeks of the eight-week summer program were reserved for "white" children, leaving two weeks for African Americans.
 Camp staff and the Good Fellow Club kept records for racial groups.
-A 1943 Committee Report noted 312 white campers gained an average of 2 pounds on camp cuisine while 91 "colored" children gained an average of 4 pounds, 4 ounces.
+A 1943 Committee Report noted 312 white campers gained an average of two pounds on camp cuisine while 91 "colored" children gained an average of four pounds, four ounces.